Choir resumes for term 2 on April 16th.

 Contact Jane if you would like to be a part of Ukestral Voices.

 The One Song Sing

-Note: The One Song Sing is not currently running and will likely not happen again until a vaccine is made available for the COVID virus.
+Note: The One Song Sing is not currently running however with the latest NSW Health announcement allowing singing indoors we shall try to start it up again once some of us have the vaccine.
+WATCH THIS SPACE.
 But if you’re still in need of a singing fix, feel free to try Ukestral Voices (Read above)